Whether you’re getting a new air conditioner or wanting to maximize your current one, getting it level is important.

 How to Level an Air Conditioner Pad

 Leveling an air conditioner pad requires expertise.
-It’s typically not a job you’ll want to try on your own, since your air conditioner may need to be temporarily disconnected.
-This requires the assistance of a certified HVAC technician.
+It’s typically not a job you’ll want to tackle by yourself, since your air conditioner may need to be temporarily disconnected.
+This requires the assistance of a certified HVAC tech.

-If you think your air conditioner is sinking and creating problems, give TopTec Heating, Cooling, Plumbing & Electrical a call at 847-362-0262.
-We’ll inspect your air conditioner for any damage and then determine the best way to level it.
+If you’re worried your air conditioner is sinking and creating problems, give TopTec a call at 847-362-0262.
+We’ll check your air conditioner for any damage and then determine the best way to get it level again.